 Being mindful of the challenges and potential issues enables you to make informed and sound decisions at every stage of the planning process.

-However, decision-making can be challenging, especially in complex and uncertain situations.
 It demands tenacity, execution, and a willingness to learn from successes and failures.

 Reduced stress: